mshokry10/CLI/README.md

 # CLI
-A Java tool that simulates Linux's Terminal
+A Command Line Interpreter written in Java that simulates the Linux Terminal.
+Contains most of the basic commands in the Terminal.